Pipilo maculatus arcticus, P. m. montanus

 In central and western Nebraska, where wintering is rare, arrival is in late Mar and early Apr, with central birds arriving significantly earlier.
 There is an earlier Panhandle report 13 Mar 1957.
-Wintering birds in the south and east depart by mid-May, although last dates are difficult to determine due to the presence of intergrades that are often reported as this species.
+Wintering birds in the south and east probably depart by mid-May, although last dates are difficult to determine due to the presence of intergrades that are often reported as this species.

 - High counts: 85 at Lake Ogallala, Keith Co 30 Apr 2000, 45 at Lilley’s Sandpit, Hall Co, 9 May 1998, and 42 in Hall Co 11 May 2002.

 Summer: BBS data 1966-2015 (Sauer et al 2017) show fairly even distribution within the virtually statewide range, with perhaps higher numbers in southwestern and northwestern Nebraska.
 BBS trend analysis shows Spotted Towhees have increased 3.86% (95% C.I.; 0.77, 6.88) per year in Nebraska 1966-2015 (Sauer et al 2017).

 An earlier arrival in the east was one in Lancaster Co 12 Sep 2014.

 Most departing birds leave the summer range by late Oct, although lingering birds make determination of departure dates difficult.
 The last seen in Valentine in 2016 was on 9 Oct.

 A large total of 120 were banded in the period 24 Aug-7 Oct for the 2015 fall season at Wildcat Hills NC, Scotts Bluff Co, indicating peak fall movement occurs there in Sep.